zcsevcik/docker-ipxe/README.md

 # docker-ipxe
-A docker image containing nginx and ipxe
+A docker container with nginx, tftp and ipxe